bitnami/charts/bitnami/thanos/README.md

     max: ""
 ```

 You can also specify different resources and limits configurations for each storegateway statefulset.
-This is done by adding a `resources.requests` and `resources.limits` to each item you wish to change , as shown below:
+This is done by adding a `resources.requests` and `resources.limits` to each item you wish to change, as shown below:

 ```yaml
 timePartitioning: